MauroDataMapper/docs/docs/installing/docker-install.md

 The **Mauro Docker** configuration repository can be found here:
 [https://github.com/MauroDataMapper/mdm-docker](https://github.com/MauroDataMapper/mdm-docker).
-Where you clone it is up to you, but on a *nix system we recommend cloning into `/opt/` (for optional software packages)
+Where you clone it is up to you, but on a *nix system we recommend cloning into `/opt/` (for optional software packages).

 Different branches provide different configurations.
 We recommend checking out the `main` branch which will provide the latest releases of back-end and front-end.
-Alternatively, you can check out a specific tag to install a specific front-end / back-end combination.
-Tagged releases of
+Alternatively, you can check out a specific tag to install a specific release.
+Tagged releases of **Mauro Docker** take the form `YYYY.Q[.P]`, where YYYY.Q is the year and quarter of the release, and .P is an optional point release.
+For example, 2023.1.1 is point release 1 in
-**Docker** take the form `Ba.b.c_Fx.y.z` where `a.b.c` is the tagged version of the back-end and `x.y.z` is the tagged version of the front-end.
+Q1 of 2023.

 !!!
 Information
     If you're running on an internal server with SSH access forbidden by a firewall, you can use the following link to access the repository via